Devangi99/ElectroGrid_Customer-Management/README.md

 # ElectroGrid_Customer-Management
+This is a group project done for the module 'Programming Applications & Frameworks' in 1st semester of 3rd year.
 The Electro-Grid Company is a power company that manages the power grid of the country.
-This is a Java-RS based back end system that focuses on helping Electro-Grid manage their services.
+This focuses on helping Electro-Grid manage their services.
+This system contains six different services.
+They are: Customer management service, Emergency service management service, Payment management service, Bill management service, Solar panel power management service and Notification management service.

-## Customer Management
+## Customer Management Service (Individual part)
-Customer Management Service allows users to register to the ElectroGrid system by entering their details.
-Users can update the previously entered details as well.
-All the details of registered customers can be viewed by the service.
-Registered customers can be removed from the system by deleting their details.

 ### Flow chart
 ![](images/CustomerManagement_FlowChart.png)